 The Molalla Indians were several tribes that lived in the foothills of the Cascade Range in the Willamette Valley.
 They ranged throughout the Cascades gathering berries and hunting in the mountainous environments.
-Many anthropologists have placed their homelands within the Cascades and have organized the tribes as North, Santiam and South.
-The Northern Tribe lived in the foothills near Molalla, Oregon, at Dickie Prairie and ranged to the Columbia and Willamette Falls for trade and relations.
+Many anthropologists have placed their homelands within the Cascades and have organized the tribes as North, Santiam and South, but they did not live there.
+The Northern Tribe lived in the foothills near Molalla, Oregon, at Dicky Prairie and ranged to the Columbia and Willamette Falls for trade and relations.
 The Santiam Molalla band lived at the headwaters of the North Santiam and south to the MacKenzie.
-The Southern Band lived in the Cascades above the Umpqua Basin and ranged to the Klamath territory.
+The Southern Band lived in the foothills of the Cascades above the Umpqua Basin and ranged to the Klamath territory.

 1848 Abiqua Battle